Native American slave ownership: Chickasaw

 The continued assimilation came heavily through intermarriage as some assimilationists viewed intermarriage as another way to expedite natives' advancement toward civilization, and supported the underlying belief in white superiority.
 A number of Chickasaw with European heritage rose to prominence because they were related to already politically powerful members of the tribe, not because of racial makeup.
-Though the Chickasaw did not necessarily prize European American ancestry, they did embrace a racial hierarchy that degraded those with African heritage and associated it with enslavement.
+Though the Chickasaw did not necessarily prize Euro-American ancestry they did embrace a racial hierarchy that degraded those with African heritage and associated it with enslavement.

 A further cultural change among the Chickasaw was to have enslaved men work in the fields along with enslaved women; within the Chickasaw tribe, agricultural duties traditionally belonged to the women.
 Chickasaw legislators would later condemn sexual relationships between Chickasaw and black people; Chickasaws were punished for publicly taking up with blacks held in slavery with fines, whippings, and ultimately expulsion from the nation.
 This legislation was also an attempt to keep boundaries between race and citizenship within the tribe.
 The Chickasaw were also unique among the other civilized tribes as they saw their control over enslaved people as a particular form of power that could and should be enacted through violence.
 In some cases, the Chickasaw also practiced the separation of families, which was not practiced among the other tribes.

 Choctaw

 The Choctaw enslaved many people who were already enslaved in Georgia.
 The Choctaw held laws in their constitution which also mirrored the "Deep South".
 The Choctaw in Native American Territory did not allow anyone with African heritage to hold office even if they were of partial heritage.
-The Choctaw 1840 constitution also did not allow freed African Americans to settle in the Choctaw nation meaning they were not allowed to own or obtain land, but white men could get permission in writing from the Chief or the United States Agent to reside in the Choctaw nation.
+The Choctaw 1840 constitution also didn't allow freed African Americans to settle in the Choctaw nation meaning they were not allowed to own or obtain land, but white men could get permission in writing from the Chief or the United States Agent to reside in the Choctaw nation.

 The Choctaw nation further barred those of partial African heritage from being recognized as Choctaw citizens, but a white man married to a Choctaw woman would be eligible for naturalization.
 In response to proslavery ideology in the Native American nations creating a climate of animosity toward free African Americans, the Choctaw General Council enacted legislation in October 1840 that mandated the expulsion of all free black people "unconnected with the Choctaw & Chickasaw blood" by March 1841.
 Those who remained were at risk of being sold at an auction and enslaved for life.